tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Motivation and scope.md

 ## Consistent modern API

-CloudKit offers a family of APIs, varying from Operation-based to “immediate” async API-s.
+CloudKit offers a family of APIs, varying from Operation-based to “immediate” async APIs.

-Canopy wraps many Operation-based API-s behind a single consistent pattern: async API-s with `Result` return types, returning either requested results or a failure.
+Canopy wraps many Operation-based APIs behind a single consistent pattern: async APIs with `Result` return types, returning either requested results or a failure.

 Many people prefer working with throwing results.
 You can convert a Canopy result to throwing result easily using the [`get()`](https://developer.apple.com/documentation/swift/result/get()) function of the Swift Result type at the call site.